 The role of the student also changes upon entering college.
 Students must take an active role in seeking disability services — they must “self-advocate.”

-When entering college, students must self-identify by making an appointment to meet with the Disability Student Services (DSS) Office representative.
+When entering college, students must self-identify by making an appointment to meet with the Student Accessibility Services (SAS) Office representative.
 Students must provide comprehensive, written documentation of the disability on professional letterhead from a doctor.
-Students then discuss their accommodations with the DSS representative.
+Students then discuss their accommodations with the SAS representative.
 Students then meet with each of their professors to discuss their accommodations and have them sign their Faculty Notification Form (FNF).
 Students are also expected to follow the necessary steps well in advance of the upcoming semester in order to receive the approved accommodations.

 Unlike elementary school and high school, IEPs and 504 Plans are not part of the process in providing services to students with disabilities once in college.
 In addition, the university does not provide services that are “personal in nature.”
 There are many services that are offered in high school that fall into this category that are not appropriate in college.